Three species of Chlamydia cause disease in humans. They are

 Complications of chlamydial infection

-An undiagnosed sexually transmitted chlamydial infection in women can cause pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
+If women have an undiagnosed chlamydial infection of the reproductive system, it can cause pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
 Pelvic inflammatory disease is often caused by a sexually... read more , which can cause serious, permanent damage to a woman's reproductive system.
 This damage can result in infertility or a life-threatening ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
 When an ectopic pregnancy... read more (one that occurs outside the womb, usually in a fallopian tube).

 Diagnosis of Chlamydial Infections

-For C. trachomatis and C. pneumoniae, nucleic acid amplification tests
+For C. pneumoniae, culture or nucleic acid amplification tests

-C. trachomatis is best identified by nucleic acid amplification tests (NAATs) done on urine and on vaginal swabs.
-NAATs look for an organism's unique genetic material, its DNA or RNA (which are nucleic acids).
+C. trachomatis is best identified by nucleic acid amplification tests (NAATs) done on urine samples and on vaginal swabs.
+NAATs are used to look for an organism's unique genetic material, its DNA or RNA (which are nucleic acids).
 NAATs use a process that increases the amount of the bacteria's DNA or RNA so that it can be more easily identified.

 C. pneumoniae is diagnosed by doing NAATs or by taking swabs from the back of the throat and growing the organism in cell culture in a laboratory.

-Because chlamydial genital infection is so common and because many infected women have no or only mild symptoms, tests to screen for chlamydial infection and other STIs are recommended for certain sexually active women and men.
+Because chlamydial genital infection is so common and because many infected women have no or only mild symptoms, tests to screen for chlamydial infection and other STIs are recommended for certain sexually active adolescents and adults.
+For information, see Screening for Chlamydia Screening for Chlamydia Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more .

 Prevention of Chlamydial Infections